Download the Application

 In order to be eligible for the scholarship, the applicant or the applicant’s parent or legal guardian must be a DRI International Certified Professional in good standing and the applicant must be enrolled in a 4-year undergraduate program.
 The applicant must reside within the United States or Canada.

-High School: Daniel Pelis, son of CBCP and principal at PMA Technology Solutions.
+High School: Daniel Pelis, son of DRI International CBCP Paul Pelis and principal at PMA Technology Solutions.
 Read Daniel’s essay.

-College Undergraduate: Katia Hamamouche, daughter of DRI CBCP Michelle Hamamouche.
+College Undergraduate: Katia Hamamouche, daughter of DRI International CBCP Michelle Hamamouche.
 Read Katia’s essay.

-High School: Tyler Newsom, son of DRI International MBCP David Newsom, was the winner.
+High School: Tyler Newsom, son of DRI International MBCP David Newsom.
 Read Tyler’s essay.